DeiC-HPC/cotainr/doc/development/test_suite_ci_cd.rst

 Test suite & CI/CD
 ==================

-`cotainr` comes with an extensive test suite which is run automatically via continuous integration when code is committed to the `cotainr` GitHub repository.
+`cotainr` comes with an extensive test suite which is run automatically via continuous integration when code is committed to the `cotainr` GitHub repository: https://github.com/DeiC-HPC/cotainr

 The test suite
 --------------